 Three Faiths: A Journey to Israel and Palestine

-Dr. Elna Solvang and a group of religion students examined “the complexity of religion in the world” during an Exploration Seminar to Israel and Palestine in 2016.
-They met with religious representatives and visit Jewish, Christian and Muslim communities and religious sites in Israel and the West Bank.
+Dr. Elna Solvang and a group of religion students examined “the complexity of religion in the world” during a PEAK Seminar to Israel and Palestine in February 2018.
+They met with religious representatives and visited Jewish, Christian, and Muslim communities and religious sites in Israel and the West Bank.

 Kristi Del Vecchio '13

 Institutional Engagement Associate, Interfaith Youth Core; Master's Degree at Catholic Theological Union

 Brilliant faculty in the Concordia religion department led me to understand religion in its broader cultural, social and personal contexts.
 I was given multiple lenses into studying Christianity, especially, and learned just how complex "faith" and "religion" can be.

 Anastasia Young '14

 I’ve been able to do everything I’ve wanted to do at Concordia.
 Because of my experiences, I know that I will be able to serve others by combining my passions for healing and interfaith issues.

 Dr. Jacqueline Bussie

 Religion; Director of the Forum on Faith and Life

 I love Concordia because I think that Concordia's mission matches all of my life's goals.